pvlib/pvlib-python/docs/sphinx/source/index.rst

 project.
 We are at an early stage in the development of this project, so expect to see significant API changes in the next few releases.

-This documenation focuses on providing a reference for all of the modules and functions available in pvlib-python.
+This documentation focuses on providing a reference for all of the modules and functions available in pvlib-python.
 For examples of how to use pvlib-python, please see the `tutorials <http://nbviewer.ipython.org/github/pvlib/pvlib-python/tree/master/docs/tutorials/>`_.